 Some teachers don’t mind snacks in the studio.
 Some teachers don’t like any kind of eating during the lesson.
 Ask.
 Let’s face it, we all get hungry.
 A hungry kid is not going to be a focused one.
 The same goes for a hungry teacher.
 Try to eat before the lesson if possible.
 If your child must snack, use common sense when choosing something to eat or drink.
 (Taco Bell with extra hot sauce is probably not the best option).
 And don’t let your child leave a mess behind.

 Lesson 7.
 Clean Up.

-If you teacher has a waiting area leave it neat and tidy (assuming you found it that way).
+If your teacher has a waiting area leave it neat and tidy (assuming you found it that way).
 If there are toys or books, please put them away before leaving.
-Don’t leave a leave the place looking like a tornado just went through!
+Don’t leave the place looking like a tornado just went through!

 Lesson 8.
 Don’t Break Stuff.

 This is your teacher’s home (or studio).
 Don’t let your kids wreck her stuff.
 Period.

 Lesson 9.
 Be a Good Neighbor.

 Your teacher probably has neighbors.
 These neighbors may or may not be thrilled to have a piano lesson business in their neighborhood.
 So please be careful where you park, don’t let your children run around in the neighbor’s yards, chase their dogs, pick their flowers, or anything like that.
 Come and go as promptly and as quietly as possible.
 If you do see a neighbor be polite and friendly, and have your children do the same.

 During recitals or group classes, supervise your kids.
 First and foremost, please be sure they are safe.
 Your teacher is opening up his home or studio for your children.
 But he is also opening himself up to liability if your child should be hurt or hurt someone else.
 Second, be sure your child is respectful of the space and its contents especially when it comes to refreshments!
 Pizza sauce on the walls and fruit punch on the floor.
 Not good!